blazium-engine/blazium-docs/tutorials/scripting/how_to_read_the_godot_api.rst

 .. _doc_how_to_read_the_godot_api:

-How to read the Godot API
+How to read the Blazium API
 =========================

-On this page, you'll learn how to read the class reference for the Godot API.
+On this page, you'll learn how to read the class reference for the Blazium API.

-The API, or Application Programming Interface, is an index of what Godot offers users.
+The API, or Application Programming Interface, is an index of what Blazium offers users.
 It provides a brief summary of which classes exist, how they are related to each other, what features they have, and how to use them.